Wednesday, February 25, 2026

 3) Stand on our balcony and watch you drive away in a rush, the boys due to arrive.
 You take the left turn off Continentals Ave, accelerate – small in the gray sedan – away, up Ralston.
 Going to your mother's for the weekend.
 Until Sunday evening, when you call or text, asking when you can come home.

 4) Walk to 122nd and Adam Clayton Powell.
 Take the M2 to 110th, east to 5th Ave, down to 92nd.
 Get off the bus and walk to 2nd Ave, to wait outside Knickerbocker Plaza for you to descend.
 Hail a cab or walk with you to NR.
 Hot ramen.
 Later, at Bar & Essen, a nightcap.
 The slow walk back.
 Outside Knickerbocker I hug you and tell you I love you and watch you pass through your lobby, see you say goodnight to the doorman.
 I walk then for a while.
-At some point rent a Citi bike and ride back to Harlem, using the Central Park loop, crying or trying not to cry.
+At some point I rent a Citi bike and ride back to Harlem, using the Central Park loop, crying or trying not to cry.

 5) Stand holding you, my eyes closed.
 Rest my chin on top of your head; inhale.
-Think: A perfect fit.

 6) Argue with you about getting a dog.